 In a nutshell, the ELD mandate is going to make lives easier for motor carriers.
 It is going to streamline operations, reduce paperwork and tiresome administrative tasks, minimize expenses, and maximize profits for trucking companies.

 The FMCSA estimates that the upcoming ELD mandate will save the trucking industry approximately $1 billion per year.
-There are so many benefits of ELDs that fleets which are exempt are also implementing these devices.
+There are so many benefits of ELDs that fleets that are exempt are also implementing these devices.

 But, as mentioned earlier, there is still some confusion out there.